 Students at IIFA are expected to conduct themselves appropriately.
-Students may be subject to disciplinary action up to and including dismissal if they engage in any of the following behaviors:
+Students may be subject to disciplinary action up to and including immediate dismissal if they engage in any of the following behaviors:

 - 1. Dishonesty; cheating

 - 2. Disruption of IIFA activities

 - 3. Theft or damage to IIFA property

 - 4. Violation of health or safety rules

 - 5. Disruptive activity or behavior

 - 6. Use or possession of alcohol or other illegal drugs

 - 7. Fighting or making threats of violence

 - 8. Smoking on campus

 - 9. Negligent conduct leading to IIFA property damage or damage to another's property

 - 10. Disrespectful behavior or insubordination

 - 11. Any unlawful or unwelcome harassment

 - 12. Inappropriate use of IIFA computers or other equipment

+- 13. Misrepresenting IIFA to other students, prospective students, the general public or employees

-- 13. Violation of IIFA policies
+- 14. Violation of IIFA policies